justinboutin/Defuser/README.md

 # Defuser
+This project was created for my Software Methodologies class to practice Peer-Programming.

 A simple c++ class that allows the user to attempt to diffuse a bomb based off some simple rules.

 RULES